wlg1/wlg1.github.io/notion/expms/Experimental Records/Locating Shared Circuits/Project Planning (quests).md

 optional, longer implementations:

+- ONLY ablate CERTAIN tokens in initial prompt
 - whittle down to find all paths for sequence continuation: ablate circuit, and see if it works.
 If it does, keep on searching for backups to ablate until it doesn’t work anymore.
     - Could it may be distributed throughout the entire thing?
 If so, we should ablate PART of everything.
 Possibly using activations differences at every layer.
-- circuit for What are the months in a year?
+- circuit for word prompts such as What are the months in a year?
-- ONLY ablate CERTAIN tokens in initial prompt
 - measure how much sequences generate is corr after it CONTINUES beyond the next member.
 [Notice sometimes it gets the next correct, but not the othres if it continues.](https://colab.research.google.com/drive/1LPw0da125JQy1qm7nGOFbGwwdO_Fz62M#scrollTo=uemHL8P9uLGk&line=3&uniqifier=1)
     - perf score for multiple tokens: just add up.
+- run edge ablation on sub-circuit

 double checks: